astroid-app/v2/README.md

 Guildcord is the link between discord and guilded.

 ### Before setting up
 This code are _**our**_ API and bots that runs on our own servers.
-If you have problem setting it up or have problems while its running, it is probably a not changed value in the code.
+If you have problems setting it up or have problems while its running, it is probably a not changed value in the code.
 #### **__There are placeholders e.g. in endpoints or in Bot/guilded_servers which need to be deleted before running the code.__**

 ### Setting up